FHA Streamline Refinance Program Helps Illinois Homeowners Upside Down on Their FHA Mortgage

 Struggling Illinois homeowners now have real help available through the new FHA streamline refinance program.

-Schaumburg, IL -- (SBWIRE) -- 09/05/2012 -- Illinois mortgage lender, Dan Schwellenbach is now offering a newly revamped FHA streamline refinance program aimed at enabling even the deepest underwater or upside down homeowners to reduce their payments and enjoy current record low mortgage rates.
+Hoffman Estates, IL -- (SBWIRE) -- 10/01/2012 -- Illinois mortgage lender, Allan Freitag is now offering a newly revamped FHA streamline refinance program aimed at enabling even the deepest underwater or upside down homeowners to reduce their payments and enjoy current record low mortgage rates.

 The newly released FHA streamline mortgage no longer requires a home appraisal and offers superior savings in addition to many benefits which Illinois homeowners may not even know exist.